mulder21c/hexo-theme-amorfati/README.md

   url:
   width:
   height:
+  size:
+  position:

 ```
 - `hero.url`: image url you want to use as hero
 - `hero.width`: width dimension
 - `hero.height`: height dimension
+- `hero.size`: a string that corresponds to the value of background-size.
+- `hero.position`: a string that corresponds to the value of background-position.

 Or,